a-patel/LiteXEmail/docs/SendGrid.md

 # LiteX Email SendGrid
 > LiteX.Email.SendGrid is a email message library which is based on LiteX.Email.Core and SendGrid.

-Allow sending email messages via SendGrid.

-Wrapper around Smtp api to send email messages from any type of application.

-Small library for manage email with SendGrid.
-A quick setup for SendGrid.
+This client library enables working with the SendGrid API to sending email messages.

+Small library to abstract sending email messages to SendGrid API.
+Quick setup for SendGrid API and very simple wrapper for the SendGrid API to email messages.

-Wrapper library is just written for the purpose to bring a new level of ease to the developers who deal with SendGrid integration with your system.
+Very simple configuration in advanced ways.
+Purpose of this package is to bring a new level of ease to the developers who deal with SendGrid API integration with their system.

 ## Basic Usage

 ### Install the package